KhronosGroup/Vulkan-Loader/BUILD.md

 ### WSI Support Build Options

-By default, the Vulkan Loader and Validation Layers are built with support for all 4 Vulkan-defined WSI display servers: Xcb, Xlib, Wayland, and Mir.
+By default, the Vulkan Loader is built with support for all 4 Vulkan-defined WSI display servers: Xcb, Xlib, Wayland, and Mir.
 It is recommended to build the repository components with support for these display servers to maximize their usability across Linux platforms.
 If it is necessary to build these modules without support for one of the display servers, the appropriate CMake option of the form `BUILD_WSI_xxx_SUPPORT` can be set to `OFF`.
 See the top-level CMakeLists.txt file for more info.